nicofuccella/pdf-thumbnail/README.md

 ## Getting started

-This module works with gm, so you have to install imagemagick on your pc.
+This module works with gm, so you have to install imagemagick and ghostscript on your pc.

 On Mac OS X:

     $ brew install imagemagick
+    $ brew install ghostscript

 On Linux:

     $ sudo apt-get install imagemagick
+    $ sudo apt-get install ghostscript

 ## What is pdf-thumbnail?